 - Multiple and consecutive failures of HTTP/S ping requests to Service Center and ECT applications

 - Persistently high CPU utilization on the Front-Ends

 - Front-end or Database disk space at near capacity

 These indicators are monitored for all environments (production and non-production).

-Database replication is automatically activated for the Production environment(s) as customers subscribe to the Enterprise Edition or to the High-Availability add-on of the Standard edition.
+Database replication is automatically activated for the Production environment(s) as customers subscribe to High Availability.

 With the database replication option active, in the event of a database fault, the system automatically fails over to a “standby” replica in a different data center, quickly resuming service.
 The database replication option also reduces downtime in the event of database patching.
 In the event of a database fault, a database failover typically completes within one to two minutes.
 Failover time can also be affected by whether large uncommitted transactions must be recovered.